poliquin/brazilnum/README.md

 Validate Brazilian Identification Numbers
 =========================================

-Python functions for working with CNPJ and PIS/PASEP numbers, identify firms and people respectively in Brazil.
+Python functions for working with CNPJ and PIS/PASEP numbers, which identify firms and people respectively in Brazil.

 Usage Examples
 --------------